-Choose it if: You’re a film buff and enjoy well-placed Hollywood memorabilia while you’re sprinting to your gate (fun fact: the last scene of “Casablanca” was filmed here!) or you can’t deal with the swarming masses at LAX.
+Why Choose It?: Choose Hollywood Burbank Airport if you’re a film buff and enjoy well-placed Hollywood memorabilia while you’re sprinting to your gate (fun fact: the last scene of “Casablanca” was filmed here!) or you can’t deal with the swarming masses at LAX airport.

-Worst thing about airport: The food situation is a bit grim, with only a few overpriced options; also, the branding on the airport (is it Bob Hope?
+The worst thing about the airport: The food situation is a bit grim, with only a few overpriced options; also, the branding on the airport (is it Bob Hope?
 Burbank?
 Make up your mind!).

-Best thing about airport: Limited flights mean shorter and — dare we say — more pleasant encounters through security and less of a hustle to your gate.
+The best thing about the airport: Limited flights mean shorter and — dare we say — more pleasant encounters through security and less of a hustle to your gate.

-Distance to Hollywood: A mere 10 miles and about 20 minutes will take you south on the 101 towards the Walk of Fame.
+Distance to Hollywood: A mere 10 miles and about 20 minutes will take you south on the 101 toward the Walk of Fame.